Adrish7/alertify/client/README.md

 ## Available Scripts

 In the project directory, you can run:
+(You will have to go inside the /client directory to run the following command.
 ### `npm start`

 Runs the app in the development mode.\